Dissociative Disorders Articles

 - Depersonalization / Derealization Disorder Symptoms

-Persistent or recurrent experiences of feeling detached from, and as if one is an outside observer of, one's mental processes or body (e.g., feeling like one is in a dream).
+The person has persistent or recurrent experiences (episodes) of feeling detached from one's surroundings, mental processes, or body (e.g., feeling like one is in a dream, or as if one is looking at themselves as an outside ...

 - Dissociative Amnesia Symptoms